-EMT 61 Emergency Medical Technician
+EMT 61 Emergency Medical Technician 7 units

 The EMT program is a comprehensive curriculum that provides knowledge and critical thinking skills necessary to provide Emergency Medical Care in a pre-hospital environment.
-Academic rigor encompasses legal and moral aspects, scene safety, primary and secondary patient assessments. intervention and stabilization skills, proper use of emergency medical equipment, awareness of blood-borne pathogens and communicable diseases, recognizing signs and symptoms, and pathophysiology of medical emergencies and traumatic injuries.
-Practical skills training includes hands-on skills training and interactive simulations.
-This course meets EMT curriculum requirements of the California Code of Regulations Title 22, the California EMS Authority and the National Registry of Emergency Medical Technicians (NREMT).
-Upon successful completion, students are eligible to take the National Registry EMT certifying examination and qualify for a California State EMT certification.
-Other Requirements: Current CPR Certification; Students must be 18 yrs. of age at start of EMT course; Have all course materials(Textbook with Premier Package)on the first day of class; Provide proof of vaccinations; measles, mumps, and rubella (MMR) immunization; Provide proof of negative tuberculin (TB) skin test taken within 3 months of start of course; Provide proof of varicella (chicken pox) vaccine, immunization, or a positive varicella titer test; Provide proof of completed Hepatitis B vaccine series with a positive Hep B titer test, OR sign a declination form stating your voluntary refusal to obtain this vaccination; Provide proof of a current season flu shot vaccination; Be prepared to purchase EMT uniform on the first day of class, and wear the uniform to all EMT class oriented activities (approximately \$100.00); Complete and provide proof of completed drug screen test and criminal background.
-Information regarding this requirement is provided on the first day of class (approximate cost: \$90.00); Obtain student ID.
-Cost: \$5.00; Each student is required to obtain individual mal practice insurance.
-(L)
+Academic rigor encompasses legal and moral aspects, primary and secondary patient assessments, interventions, proper use of emergency medical equipment, recognizing signs and symptoms, and pathophysiology of medical emergencies and traumatic injuries.
+This course meets EMT curriculum requirements of the California Code of Regulations Title 22.
+Upon successful completion, students are eligible to take the National Registry EMT certifying examination and qualify for a California EMT License.
+Prerequisite: Satisfactory completion of EMT-510.
+Advisories: Language - recommended eligibility for English 1A Other Conditions of Enrollment: Have all course materials (Textbook with Premier Package) on the first day of class.
+Course Materials required by EMT instructors.
+CUR-RENT CPR CERTIFICATION California Code of Regulations Title 22.
+Social Security Division 9.
+Prehospital Emergency Medical Services Chapter 2.
+Emergency Medical Technician Article 3.
+Program Requirements for EMT Training Programs 100066.
+Procedure for EMT Training Program Approval.
+(2) A statement verifying CPR training equivalent to the 2015 American Heart Association's Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care at the Healthcare Provider level is a prerequisite for admission to an EMT basic course.
+Students must be 18 years of age at start of Clinical Rotations California Code of Regulations Title 22.
+Division 9.
+Chapter 2.
+Emergency Medical Technician Article 4.
+EMT Certification Section 100079(a)(5).
+Provide proof of vaccinations; measles, mumps, and rubella (MMR) immunization.
+These vaccination requirements are outlined within the signed agreement between Rideout Hospital and Bi-County Ambulance.
+In addition these agreements afford students the opportunity to fulfill mandatory training requirements set forth by SSV and National Registry.
+Provide proof of negative tuberculin (TB) skin test taken within 3 months of start of course.
+These vaccination requirements are outlined within the signed agreement between Rideout Hospital and Bi-County Ambulance.
+In addition these agreements afford students the opportunity to fulfill mandatory training requirements set forth by SSV and the National Registry.
+Provide proof of varicella (chicken pox) vaccine, immunization, or a positive varicella titer test.
+These vaccination requirements are outlined within the signed agreement between Rideout Hospital and Bi-County Ambulance In addition these agreements afford students the opportunity to fulfill mandatory training requirements set forth by SSV and the National Registry.
+Provide proof of completed Hepatitis B vaccine series with a positive Hep B titer test.
+OR sign a declination form stating your voluntary refusal to obtain this vaccination.
+These vaccination requirements are outlined within the signed agreement between Rideout Hospital and Bi-County Ambulance.
+In addition these agreements afford students the opportunity to fulfill mandatory training requirements set forth by SSV and the National Registry.
+Provide proof of a current season flu shot vaccination.
+These vaccination requirements are outlined within the signed agreement between Rideout Hospital and Bi-County Ambulance In addition these agreements afford students the opportunity to fulfill mandatory training requirements set forth by SSV and the National Registry.
+Be prepared to purchase EMT uniform on the first day of class, and wear the uniform to all EMT class oriented activities. (approx \$100.00).
+Required as part of Yuba College's EMT Program.
+Complete and provide proof of completed drug screen test and criminal background.
+Information regarding this requirement is provided 30 days prior to ER clinical (approx cost: \$90.00.)-Required by SSV -Rideout Hospital.
+Obtain Yuba College EMT badge: \$10.00 Required for Bi-County Ambulance.